vseryakov/alpinejs-app/README.md

 An example to show very simple way to bundle .html and .js files into a single file.

-It comes with pre-created bundle but to rebuild:
+It comes with pre-created bundle, to rebuild:
 - run `npm run demo`
 - it will generate examples/bundle.js file that includes all HTML and Javascript code
 - load it in the browser: `open examples/index.html`